What is Ecommerce Testing?

 QA Specialists need to test whether the cookies used by the site are provided to the user as per the content stored.
 QA Specialists should also test the security settings, domain, and expiry date to make sure that the data is transferred between the browser and the server properly.

 E-commerce and many other websites have the feature of creating an account on the website for personal use.
 Therefore, testing is obviously required in this aspect as user registration is the first step taken by the user before using the site.

 QA Specialists should test the registration process.
 This will verify that every user has a unique password and ID which is encrypted and stored in the system.

-It also includes various features such as validating user’s account and some related information, such as the shipping address, transaction history and the stored information; this is to make sure that the customers should never have any trouble while using the website.
+It also includes various features such as validating the user's account and some related information, such as the shipping address, transaction history, and the stored information; this is to make sure that the customers should never have any trouble while using the website.

 Related and Recommended Products

 This is a marketing factor for businesses.
 This feature shows the product which is related to the product of interest to the customer.
 This feature is mainly incorporated to attract customers to shop more and more by showing them the products they may also be interested with.

 Clearly, this is a good business factor in a website.
 Various parts of this segment are also tested so that customers can buy more products.